j-priyadharshini/STUDENT-MANAGEMENT-SYSTEM-WEB/README.md

 ### Description:

-#### Technologies I have used-

   I did a simple web application for viewing and editing student details and user details  for my CS50x final project.
              I have used HTML,CSS for UI creation and python language with backend framework 'flask'.
              For DBMS, I used PHP database.

+#### Technologies I have used -
+            -python
+            -mysql
+            -flask

 #### Walkthrough through my code

-  This is a simple web application where there are two users-
+  This is a simple web application where there are two users- -Admin

-  *Admin

-   *User
+  -User

   Both of them have to login to use the SMS system.